Lynn Canyon Park: History

-The Tsleil-watuth people called the Lynn Creek area Kwa-hul-cha, referring to a settlement in the area.
+The Squamish people called the area at Lynn Creek X̱á7elcha.
 When settlers moved to North Vancouver, they began to log the old growth forests as part of Vancouver's growing logging industry.
 The Lynn Valley area, along with Lynn Creek and Lynn Canyon were renamed after sapper John Linn, a Royal British Engineer in 1871.
 The Linn family name was often misspelled "Lynn".
 By the turn of the century Linn Creek had become Lynn Creek.

 In 1910, the McTavish brothers donated 5 hectare of canyon land to the District of North Vancouver.
 They hoped a park would attract people to their real estate development; the District of North Vancouver accepted the gift and added another 4 hectares.
 Walter Draycott visited the Lynn Valley on a picnic in 1911 and fell in love with the rugged wilderness.
 In 1912, he bought 3 lots near the canyon for $600.

 Designs for the Lynn Canyon Suspension Bridge were created by civil engineer and architect, C.H.
 Vogel.
 The construction of the bridge was completed in 1911.
 Lynn Canyon Park and the suspension bridge were officially opened at the first Lynn Valley Days celebration on September 14, 1912.

 As a private operation the Suspension Bridge cost 10 cents per person to cross.
 Later the fee was reduced to 5 cents, but the bridge fell into disrepair and was finally closed.
 The District of North Vancouver made repairs to the bridge and reopened it, free to everyone.
 The Lynn Canyon Suspension Bridge is often compared to the nearby Capilano Suspension Bridge and is a local favorite.
 As of 2014, Lynn Canyon Park is 617 acres, making it the largest park in North Vancouver.